guruppatnaiksec/guruppatnaiksec/README.md

 - 👀 I’m interested in everything security, cost effective and innovative ways to manage risks, selling security.
 Photography is always close to heart.
 - 🌱 I’m currently learning on how to optimise vulnerability management process, CISSP.
 Using macro lenses.
 - 💞️ I’m looking to collaborate on the above
-- 📫 How to reach me guruppatnaikatgmaildoccom
+- 📫 How to reach me guruppatnaikatgmaildotcom

 <!---
 guruppatnaiksec/guruppatnaiksec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.